charleskoffler/clprolf/docs/official/clprolf_off_doc_5_interfaces_basics.md

 A version interface can't extend another version interface, to remain simple about the version meaning.
 Any kind of interfaces can extend one or many capacity interfaces, because it's only capacity growing.

 A class can only implement one version compatibility interface, because it can be only one implementation at a time.
-But it can be under contract with much capacity interfaces.
+And it can not (directly) be under contract with a capacity interface.

 These rules are intuitive, and will be checked by the compiler or the semantic checker of the framework.

-@Forced_int_inh annotation means "forced interface inheritance", and we can annotate with this in the language or framework.
+@Forced_int_inh annotation means "forced interface inheritance", and we can annotate with this in the language or framework. @Forced_int_inh can not be used for enforce an advice of a capacity.
 It can be above an interface, or a class.
 Or we can be more precise on the target: it is just before a contract type of the "contracts" part.
 Or it can be before a type name of the "extends" part of an interface definition.
 It allows to bypass the compiler checks.